 Finding the Balance

-There's an important difference between normalizing being donor conceived and making donor conception a defining characteristic of a family.
-Normalizing means creating an environment where it's treated as a natural, valid part of your family's story.
+There's an important difference between normalizing being donor-conceived and making donor conception a defining characteristic of a family.
+Normalizing means creating an environment where it's treated as a known, valid part of your family's story.
 In contrast, making donor conception a focus means allowing it to overshadow other aspects of family life.
 While being donor-conceived is part of the story, it shouldn't become the main narrative of one’s childhood or family life.